Darxo/Hardened/README.md

 - Add setting (on) for showing your uncapped hitchance during combat, when it would exceed the maximum possible hitchance
 - Add Setting (on) for displaying skill tags in the descriptions of active skills
 - Add setting (on) for displaying combat log entries whenever a Non-Attack skill is used
+- Add setting (1 second delay) for preventing the player from accidentally ending their turn shortly after the active entity recovered action points, or the movement was paused because an NPC was discovered
 - Improve visibility of Miasma and Burning Ground
 - Spawn an overlay animation when depleting a throwing weapon or a quiver
 - **Hand to Hand** and **Zombie Bite** skills will now always be sorted to the front in the UI